 7 Types of Wedding Films Explained

-It's engagement season, which means a whole lot of you are walking around with some new bling on your hand, as well as a stress headache resulting from the numerous late-night-Pinterest browsing sessions.
-If hiring a videographer for your wedding is something you're considering, then you've probably encountered terms like "highlight films", "raw footage", "teaser films", etc. And to someone who's not in the wedding filmmaking scene, this can be a bit confusing, what's the difference between these types of videos?
-Well, we'll get into that.
+It's engagement season, which means a whole lot of you are walking around Vancouver with some new bling on your hand, as well as a stress headache resulting from the numerous late-night-Pinterest browsing sessions.
+If hiring a videographer for your wedding is something you're considering, then you've probably encountered terms like "highlight films", "raw footage", "teaser films", etc. And to someone who's not in the wedding videography scene, this can be a bit confusing, what's the difference between these types of videos?
+Here are some of the types of films we offer at Everness Films...

 1. Teaser Film